rkulla/vimogen/README.md

 Vimogen is perhaps the easiest way to install, remove, and update Vim plugins -- and to keep them synchronized on different machines.

-Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager that manages the installing/deleting/updating/synchronizing of all your Vim plugins.
+Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager (_you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?_) that manages the installing/deleting/updating/synchronizing of all your Vim plugins.

 I created Vimogen because many plugins that I use, such as vim-rails, syntastic